vjnitin/Python_scripts/README.md

 # test_1
-This is my first repository
+This repository is created to post my python scripts